leung018/todo-application/frontend/README.md

 ## Features

 - Add / edit / complete(delete) duties.
-- Validation for duties input.
+- Input validation for duty entries.
-- Error handling if calling api for add/edit/complete failed.
+- Error handling for failed API calls when adding, editing, or completing duties.

 ## Local Development

-See [README of root](../README.md#local-development) for how to setup.
+See [this section in root README](../README.md#setup) for how to setup.

 ### Useful Commands